applicaster/developer.applicaster.com/book/quick-brick/tvOS/Plugins/Video/intro.md

 React Native is using video player plugin as `component`.
 It means that if player plugin implemented on native side it must have bridge module to export `UIView` to React Native component.

-Optinally Video Player plugin may have another layer that will define customization controls.
+Optional: Video Player plugin may have another layer that will define customization controls.

 #### Quick Brick Core

-In the code, when Player triggered to present.
-QuickBrick is tring to retrieve first abailible Player plugin.
+When the Player is triggered to present a video, QuickBrick will try to retrieve the first available Player plugin.
 This plugin will be called from the `PlayerWrapperComponent`.

 Please review example of `render()` func in the `PlayerWrapperComponent`

 ```
   render() {
     const { item = {}, Player, PlayerControls } = this.props;